leakyH/iata-icao-UScounty/README.md

 # IATA/ICAO List
+This original list
+>iata-icao.csv

-This list contains the airport codes of [IATA airport code](https://en.wikipedia.org/wiki/International_Air_Transport_Association_airport_code) and [ICAO airport code](https://en.wikipedia.org/wiki/International_Civil_Aviation_Organization_airport_code) grouped based on the country code (ISO3166-1) and region name (ISO3166-2) supported in IP2Location geolocation database.
+contains the airport codes of [IATA airport code](https://en.wikipedia.org/wiki/International_Air_Transport_Association_airport_code) and [ICAO airport code](https://en.wikipedia.org/wiki/International_Civil_Aviation_Organization_airport_code) grouped based on the country code (ISO3166-1) and region name (ISO3166-2) supported in IP2Location geolocation database.

+In this repo, the fips of us counties are inserted in to
+>iata-icao-fips.csv

 ## Data fields
 Below are the fields supported in the IATA/ICAO List.